 Module credits 60.00

 Prerequisites No prerequisites.

-Language of tuition Separate classes for Afrikaans and English
+Language of tuition Module is presented in English

-Academic organisation Political Sciences
+Department Political Sciences

 Period of presentation Year

 A mini-dissertation based on independent research done by the student in the broad field of diplomacy, is written under the guidance of a supervisor.